About Allied Locke Industries

 In 2001, Allied-Locke established an environmental products division and expanded into producing and marketing products for the water treatment industry.

 In 2004, Allied-Locke acquired the building and equipment in Meridian, MS that had previously been Southeast Chain Inc. This facility was then set up as a warehousing and final assembly operation to primarily service the forest products industry in the southeastern portion of the country.

 Allied-Locke Industries now includes five divisions: Agricultural Chain, Precision Roller Chain, Industrial Chain, Sprockets, and Environmental Products.
-The primary manufacturing facility in Dixon, IL covers nearly 600,000 square feet.
-Our warehouse and secondary manufacturing facility in Meridian, MS covers 25,000 square feet.
-Brewton Iron Works covers 75,000 square feet.
+The primary manufacturing facility in Dixon, IL covers nearly 675,000 square feet.
+Our warehouse and secondary manufacturing facility in Union, MS covers 80,000 square feet.
 We also utilize warehouse facilities in Portland, OR and South El Monte, CA.

-The company is comprised of a group of experienced and dedicated employees, committed to customer satisfaction through excellence in quality and service - a commitment supported by Allied-Locke's ISO 9001 accreditation.
+The company is comprised of a group of experienced and dedicated employees, committed to customer satisfaction through excellence in quality and service.
 Our knowledgeable customer service and engineering staff is eager to assist you.

 ^ Back to top